 What is Artificial Intelligence?

-Project Management and AI
+Project Management and types of AI technologies

 1. Machine Learning